 Tabitha and her family live in Des Moines and enjoy taking advantage of all the parks, events and community engagement opportunities it has to offer.

-Jeff Kluever joined The Robert D. and Billie Ray Center team as an Assistant Director – Programs in February of 2015.
-A native of Norwalk, IA, Jeff graduated from Grinnell College with a Bachelor’s Degree in History and his Initial Teaching License for Secondary Social Studies Education.
-After several years of teaching and coaching, Jeff accepted a position as an intern with Wartburg College football team for one season, and then spent two years as a Graduate Assistant with the Carroll University football team.
-While at Carroll, Jeff earned his Master’s Degree in Curriculum and Instruction.
-He then accepted a position as Executive Director of the Allen County Historical Society in Iola, Kansas, a position he held for two and a half years.
-Jeff then accepted an opportunity to become the Education Supervisor at Pamplin Historical Park and the National Museum of the Civil War Soldier in Petersburg, Virginia.
+A native of Norwalk, Iowa, Jeff graduated from Grinnell College with a Bachelor’s Degree in History and his Initial Teaching License.
+After teaching and coaching at the high school level for several years, Jeff accepted a coaching position with the Wartburg College football team.
+After one season at Wartburg, he served as a Graduate Assistant football coach at Carroll University in Wisconsin, while also earning a Master’s Degree in Curriculum and Instruction.
+Jeff then worked as the Executive Director of the Allen County Historical Society in Iola, Kansas for two and half years before accepting a position as the Education Supervisor at Pamplin Historical Park and the National Museum of the Civil War Soldier in Petersburg, Virginia.
+He and his wife returned to Iowa in 2015.

 Cheri McDaniel has been with the Ray Center since December 2005.
 Prior to joining our team she worked as a secretary for an Iowa school district.

 Cheri lives in Urbandale with her husband Howard and their mini dachshunds, Holly and Audrey.
-She is the mother of two-Gregory of Des Moines and Bethany of Urbandale.
-Cheri and Howard enjoy spending time with their family and keep busy with their granddaughter, Mikayla.
+She is the mother of two-Gregory of Des Moines and Bethany of Texas.
+Cheri and Howard enjoy spending time with their family and keep busy with their grandchildren, Mikayla and Elijah.

 Hilary joined the team in September of 2014.
 Born and raised in Iowa, she earned her B.A. in Media Studies with a Minor in Sales from Buena Vista University in Storm Lake.
 Following college, she transitioned to Des Moines where she got her start in the nonprofit industry organizing and implementing events with local chambers of commerce.
 Hilary brings previous experience with a wide variety of professional development, networking and community events to The Ray Center team.